Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Simulation Studies

-The four scenarios revolve around the results obtained in the real hydrology study in Section \ref{sec:hydroStudy}.
-The results from each river were quite different, thus we take these results from Figures \ref{fig:koksilahResults} and \ref{fig:WithlachoocheeResults} and set them as our ground-truth scenarios.
+The eight scenarios revolve around the results obtained in the real hydrology study in Section \ref{sec:hydroStudy}.
+We take the results from Figures \ref{fig:koksilahResults} and \ref{fig:WithlachoocheeResults} and set them as our ground-truth scenarios.
 Taking these $\beta(s,t)$ values along with our matrix of rainfall values allows us to compute ground-truth response values.
-With two different noise levels, there are four simulation scenarios.
+With two different noise levels, two different catchments, and two autocorrelation levels, there are eight simulation scenarios.
 For each scenario, we repeat the simulation 100 times such that stable results and uncertainty levels can be obtained.
 Each simulation iteration takes less than 10 minutes on an Intel i9-9980HK 2.4 GHz processor with 32 GB of RAM, so our methods are computationally feasible for any modern hardware setup.